 The art of Teräs Käsi is about control and mastery of one’s self.Joclad Danva

 Unfortunately, real life obligations would take priority and I had to take a break from the game.
-Jarel Elus, the mayor of Crystal Valley and leader of Crimson Republic <CR>, went inactive, presumably due to college, and things quickly went downhill for the city.
-Paragon Federation <TPF> also went inactive and closed down at the end of March 2004.
+Jarel Elus, the mayor of Crystal Valley and leader of Crimson Republic <CR>, went inactive, presumably due to college.
+Things quickly went downhill for the city.
+Paragon Federation <TPF> went inactive and closed down at the end of March 2004.
 Me and Borg Iskaw, my guild’s last council leader, were good friends and were with the group since the beginning.
-We would all part ways in good spirits and would actually meet again some years later by coincidence, and it was a good time sharing war stories and recalling all the crazy shit we’ve seen as we grew up.
+We would all part ways in good spirits and would actually meet again some years later by coincidence.
+It was a good time sharing war stories and recalling all the crazy shit we’ve seen gowing up.

 I didn’t know it at the time but these were some of the last screenshots I would ever take.
 It was only two years since I helped found Grandor, which would later lead to Paragon Federation, and eventually to the building of Crystal Valley.
-Two years was still a long ass time for someone my age and I would never forget those moments, including the tough times.
+Two years was still a long ass time for someone my age.
 By the time I was able to return in 2005, my guild and everyone I ever knew in Chilastra had gone inactive and set on their own ways.
 I got back into contact with Yil Geivan, who moved to the Starsider server, and he recruited me to Trinity, which is another story for another day.